 - Low DE, Kuppusamy MK, Alderson D, et al. Benchmarking Complications Associated with Esophagectomy.
 Ann Surg 2019;269:291-8.
 [Crossref] [PubMed]

 - Markar S, Gronnier C, Duhamel A, et al. Pattern of Postoperative Mortality After Esophageal Cancer Resection According to Center Volume: Results from a Large European Multicenter Study.
 Ann Surg Oncol 2015;22:2615-23.
 [Crossref] [PubMed]

 - Markar SR, Karthikesalingam A, Thrumurthy S, et al. Volume-outcome relationship in surgery for esophageal malignancy: systematic review and meta-analysis 2000-2011.
 J Gastrointest Surg 2012;16:1055-63.
 [Crossref] [PubMed]

 - van der Werf LR, Busweiler LAD, van Sandick JW, et al. Reporting National Outcomes After Esophagectomy and Gastrectomy According to the Esophageal Complications Consensus Group (ECCG).
 Ann Surg 2020;271:1095-101.
 [Crossref] [PubMed]

-Cite this article as: Klevebro F, Kuppusamy MK, Low DE.
+Cite this article as: Klevebro F, Kuppusamy MK, Low DE; on behalf of the International ESODATA Contributors Group.
 ESODATA: benchmarking esophagectomy complications.
 Ann Esophagus 2020;3:36.